curran/dashboardScaffold/README.md

 `bower install dashboardScaffold`

-You can declare dashboardScaffold as a Bower dependency in yout `bower.json` as follows:
+You can declare dashboardScaffold as a Bower dependency in your `bower.json` as follows:

 ```javascript
 {